 Looker announces new legacy features in the release notes.
 When needed, Looker provides transition guidelines for migrating away from legacy features.
 The Legacy feature schedule on this page provides a timeline that shows when current legacy features have been or will be formally removed from the Looker product.
 The schedule also notes when the features will be disabled by default.

 Leave the legacy feature enabled while you implement any necessary transition guidelines.
 Once these guidelines have been implemented, disable the legacy feature.
 Be mindful of migrating away from the legacy feature before updating your Looker instance to the version in which the legacy feature is disabled by default.
-If you have any issues implementing the improved replacement feature, open a support request in Looker's Help Center by clicking Contact Us.
+If you have any issues implementing the improved replacement feature, open a support request.

 Legacy feature schedule